bare-metal-edu/assignment-digital-logic/docs/report.md

 ## K-map

 Complete the `K-map` for the circuit that you completed in this activity while providing the simplified boolean outcome for each of these.
-In addition, link to each of the schematics you made for the circuit in `TinkerCAD`.
+In addition, link to the schematic that you made for the circuit in `TinkerCAD`.

+* Link: `TODO`

 |CD/AB | 00 | 01 | 11 | 10 |
 |------|----|----|----|----|